 For those on high salaries, Garuda remains the best, but can often be late too (I recently had to wait nearly an hour extra for a Garuda flight to Singapore and it was the first flight of the day – no excuses!) and give worryingly incorrect in-flight information (on my return from Singapore to Jakarta the flight map had the destination as Denpasar which left me feeling rather anxious!)
 Even better advice for those in Central, South or East Jakarta is to take flights to/from Halim airport which is much more central.
 Certain Citilink and Batik flights use Halim but not all so do double-check!
 Finally, if you are flying a short distance such as Jakarta to Semarang then it may actually take the same time as getting the train from Gambir to Semarang Tawang (6 hours).
 Considering the stress and hassle of getting out to Soekarno-Hatta (and back) except in the middle of the night, it is usually better to take the train where possible for shorter distances.

-Use the Traveloka app for booking flights, trains and local hotels in Indonesia.
-It is user-friendly when compared to other methods but note that train refunds cannot be done via the app.
+For booking domestic flights in Indonesia, for example from Jakarta and Bali, we recommend Baolau.
 Before booking, use Radar Box to search a particular flight to find out if it is regularly delayed – for fun, you can even look up mid-evening Lion Air flights and wait for your jaw to drop!

 Paperwork